christopherezenwa/DATA-ANALYSIS/power BI/BRENTWOOD SALES & DEMOGRAPHY/PDF/README.md

 This is a demography performance analysis i did with a dataset from kaggle.
-Before deriving my insights i identified the primary and foreign keys in order to create an accurate data model that helped me understand how the business was operating.
+Before deriving my insights i identified the primary and foreign keys in order to create an accurate data model that helped me understand how the business was operating. i also used dax to create measures based on the problem statement